The graph of ℎ in the figure has vertical asymptotes at x=−2 and ... | Channels for Pearson+

 One-Sided Limits

-One-sided limits refer to the limits of a function as the input approaches a specific value from one side only, either the left or the right.
-For the limit lim x→−2 h(x), it is important to consider both the left-hand limit (as x approaches -2 from values less than -2) and the right-hand limit (as x approaches -2 from values greater than -2) to fully understand the behavior of h(x) near the asymptote.
+One-sided limits are used to analyze the behavior of a function as it approaches a specific point from one side only, either from the left (denoted as lim x→c-) or from the right (denoted as lim x→c+).
+For the limit as x approaches 3, it is essential to consider both one-sided limits to fully understand the behavior of h(x) near the vertical asymptote.

 Recommended video: